HectorRicardo/simple-music-app/README.md

 To achieve this, the audio player must live within an Android service.
-An Android service is a long-lived Android component that can run in the background and doesn't need a UI activity to run.
-Its lifecycle is independent of the activity's lifecycle.
+An Android service is a long-lived Android component that can run in the background without needing a UI activity.
+The service's lifecycle is independent of the activity's lifecycle.
+Your app's activity could have been stopped (if you switched to another app) or destroyed (if you pressed the Back button while on the activity), but your service may keep running.

-Let's dive a bit into Android services before proceeding:
+---
+Reminder: Lifecycle of a service

-An Android service's lifetime depends on whether it is *started* and/or *bound*.
+An Android service's lifetime depends on whether or not it is *started* and/or *bound*.

-- **Bound**: One or several activities have bound/linked to the service.
-As long as the number of activities bound to the service is greater than 0, the service will remain alive.
+- **Bound**: One or several activities are bound/linked to the service.
-- **Started**: The service was started and it will remain alive until it is stopped (or Android runs low in memory and kills the whole app/process).
-In this state, the service doesn't need any bound activities to remain alive.
+- **Started**: The service was put in the STARTED state, for example, by calling `startService()`.

+A service can be both bound and started.
+As long as a service is in at least one of these states, it won't be destroyed.

 When a service is created, it is initially created into one of these two states.
 To be precise with my words, you can't actually create a service directly.
-Instead, you do one of these:
+Instead, you do it indirectly by doing one of this:
 - Bind an activity to the service.
-The service will be created if it hasn't been created yet.
+The service will be created if it doesn't exist yet.
 The initial state of the service will be "Bound".
 - Start the service.
-Again, the service is created if it hasn't been created yet.
+Again, the service is created if doesn't exist yet.
 Its initial state will be "Started".

-A bound service can then be started, and a started service can then be bound.
-Both of these actions put the service in the "Bound+Started" state.
+A bound service can then be started, and a started service can then be bound to an activity.
+You can stop a started service, and you can unbind an activity from a bound service.
+But if at any given moment, the service happens to be unbound and stopped, it is destroyed.

 The service is created when it is started in response to a media button or when an activity binds to it (after connecting via its MediaBrowser)